kellystuard/azk8terraform/README.md

-> Important: Azure resources costs money while provisioned.
+> Important: Azure resources cost money while provisioned.
 Make sure to follow the "When You are Done" section or the resources will stay and you will be charged.

 ## Environment Configuration